ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 - 8 hours of sunlight

 ### Fungus
 You are a fungus, your lifeblood is rot and carrion.
 You have immunity to poison damage, but are vulnerable to fire damage.
 When forced to make death saving throws you do not have to expend hit dice to do so unless you were damaged by fire within the past minute.
-You do not need to eat or sleep, but during a rest you must enter a trance where you dig your mycelium into at least 1 cubic foot of enriched soil or rotten wood.
+You do not need to eat or sleep, and cannot be put to sleep by magical means, but during a rest you must enter a trance where you dig your mycelium into at least 1 cubic foot of enriched soil or rotten wood.
 If you do not consume nutrients through your mycelium at least once every week you begin to decay, which is your equivalent of starving.
 Your amenities are as follows:

 - A cubic foot of enriched soil or rotten wood
 - A liter of water